How to Drop a Pumping Session Without Losing Milk Supply: Complete Guide for Nursing Moms

 How to Keep Your Milk Supply While Dropping Sessions

 The secret to maintaining your milk supply while dropping pumping sessions is keeping your total daily pumping time the same – you're just consolidating that time into fewer sessions.
-If you currently pump 6 times a day for 20 minutes each (120 minutes total), dropping to 5 sessions means pumping 24 minutes each to maintain that same 120 minutes of daily stimulation.
+If you currently pump 6 times a day for 20 minutes each (120 minutes total), dropping to 5 sessions means pumping 24 minutes each to maintain that same 120 minutes of daily breast milk stimulation.

 Add Time to Other Pumps Right Away